 3. Gold Smokey Eye | Colorful Eyeshadow Tutorials

 Gold is a great shade to use on blue eyes because its warmness contrasts the coolness of blue eyes.
 The metallic also helps in making blue eyes look more dramatic.
 For this gold makeup, I chose to share something a little different than your average gold eye makeup.
-Since blue eyeshadow also looks good on baby blue eyes, let’s have the best of both worlds on this one, shall we?
+Since blue eyeshadow also looks good with baby blue eyes, let’s have the best of both worlds on this one, shall we?

-To do this look, start by applying gold eyeshadow all over the lids and then applying and orange eyeshadow on the outer corner of the eye.
+To do this look, start by applying gold eyeshadow all over the lids and then applying orange eyeshadow on the outer corner of the eye.
 Follow it up with a dark brown color to create an outer V and work your way to a third of the eyelids.
 If everything is blended smoothly, you can now pack on more gold eyeshadow if you like.
 Next, work on your lower lash line by applying a blue eyeshadow and then a green eyeshadow under it.
 Blend to achieve a gradient effect.

 Colorful Eyeshadow for Green Eyes